5 Volunteer-Free Fall Family Events

 Planning tips:

-• Families love a good fall photo!
-Be ready to snap pictures of families.
-Follow up after the gathering by texting photos to parents along with a “Thanks for coming!”
+- Families love a good fall photo!
+Be ready to snap pictures of families or see if there’s a professional photographer in your church community who’d like to donate their time and services.
+Follow up after the gathering by texting or otherwise sending the photos to parents along with a “Thanks for coming!”

-• If needed, provide a contact sheet where parents can provide cellphone numbers in order to receive their family’s photo.
+- If needed, provide a contact sheet where parents can give you cellphone numbers and/or emails for receiving their family’s photo.
 Compare your list to your church’s database to ensure you have the most up-to-date contact information for families.

 3. Doughnut Dates for Families